 The best way to verify your GWT installation, is by running one of the sample applications included in the GWT installation.
-We will start with the simplest one of all: the well-worn "Hello, world" example.
+I will start with the simplest one of all: the well-worn "Hello, world" example.

-We will first try the Hello application in hosted mode.
+I will first try the Hello application in hosted mode.
 At the command line, navigate to the directory samples\Hello\ within your GWT root directory.
 Run the script Hello-shell.cmd.
 If Java and GWT have been installed correctly, then two windows should appear: the development shell and the hosted mode browser.
 The GWT development shell shown below indicates that it is starting an HTTP request on port 8888.

 The development shell launches the Hello window, which looks much like a Web browser.
 The Hello application is running at the URL http://localhost:8888/com.google.gwt.sample.hello.Hello/Hello.html.
 This corresponds to the file Hello.html located in the directory samples\Hello\www\com.google.gwt.sample.hello.Hello\.